david-a-siegel/MPRAudit/README.md

 MPRAudit can be run as:

 ```
-python MPRAudit.py -infile [input file] -outfile [output file] -ratio [ratio function indicator] -paired [True/False] -sep [delimiter] -timepoints [1 or 2] -numtrials [integer] -jackpow [float between 0 and 1]
+python MPRAudit.py -infile [input file] -outfile [output file] -ratio [ratio function indicator] -paired [True/False] -sep [delimiter] -timepoints [1 or 2] -numtrials [integer] -jackpow [float between 0 and 1] -CRISPR_log_flag [True/False]
 ```

 * -infile requires the input file (and path if appropriate)
 * -outfile gives MPRAudit an output filename (it prints to standard output by default)
-* -ratio uses RNA/(RNA+DNA) by default, must be an integer, currently 1-5 (see below for further details)
+* -ratio uses RNA/(RNA+DNA) by default, must be an integer, currently 1-5 for paired RNA/DNA data, 11-13 for two time points (see below for further details)
-* -paired is False by default
+* -paired is False by default, whether or not paired differences between sequences are being examined
-* -sep is comma "," by default
+* -sep is comma "," by default, the text delimiter in the input file (commas in CSVs, "\t" in tab-delimited files, etc)
-* -timepoints is 1 by default
+* -timepoints is 1 by default, option for 2 exists
-* -numtrials is 100 by default
+* -numtrials is 100 by default, more gives better output accuracy
-* -jackpow is 0.6 by default
+* -jackpow is 0.6 by default, tells the delete-D jackknife how many sequences to hold out
-* -CRISPR_log_flag is None by default, and should only be used if only one type of data is being analyzed (like RNA data in a CRISPR screen)
+* -CRISPR_log_flag is None by default, and should only be used if only one type of data is being analyzed (like RNA data in a CRISPR screen as opposed to RNA/DNA data in an MPRA)

 ### Ratio Functions
 There are currently several choices of ratio functions.
 For RNA and DNA data: